Pawardevelops/excelon/README.md

 ## **Documentation**

-For detailed documentation on all API endpoints, request formats, and response structures, refer to the `excelon.pdf` file included in this repository.
+For detailed documentation on all API endpoints, request formats, and response structures, refer to the `exelon.pdf` file included in this repository.

 ---